How To Write C++ Variables

 In most languages (C++ included), each variable has a type, which determines its size and layout, the range of values that it can store in memory, and the set of operations that can be applied to it.

 A variable is just the name given to a memory location.
 Therefore, when the program runs and a variable undergoes different operations, the change reflects in that memory location too.
-Before using any C++ variable, it has to be declared (and sometimes defined too).
+Before using any C++ variable, it has to be declared and sometimes, defined too.

 Throughout the rest of this article, I will discuss the characteristics of variables in C++, their types, and how to declare and define them.